 The legacy you leave can have a lasting impact on our community and is an expression of who you are and how you lived your life.
 Therefore, we know you are making careful plans to ensure that your assets are distributed in the manner in which you choose through your estate.
 Having SAWs as the steward of your designated gift and guardian of your intentions will provide you with the confidence that your wishes will be honored in perpetuity.

 Ask your legal or tax adviser if a charitable bequest is right for you.

-To talk with us about creating a future gift that will ensure fulfillment of your charitable goals, notify us of your charitable bequest and/or designation, request more information and appropriate language to be used in your estate plans or to become a member of SAWs Legacy Society, please contact: Emily Reynolds, at firstname.lastname@example.org.
+To talk with us about creating a future gift that will ensure fulfillment of your charitable goals, notify us of your charitable bequest and/or designation, request more information and appropriate language to be used in your estate plans or to become a member of SAWs Legacy Society, please contact: D. Michael Thompson, at firstname.lastname@example.org.